ChaoukiBenIssaid/SynapticByte/The_Grammar_of_Probability:Master_uncertainty/README.md

 >
 > **📺 Watch on YouTube:** https://www.youtube.com/watch?v=AZKP7mejviQ

 Human intuition is notoriously bad at probability.
-This video builds the foundations from the ground up — from sample spaces to the birthday paradox — using a "pebble-based" visual metaphor.
+This video builds the foundations from the ground up, from sample spaces to the birthday paradox, using a "pebble-based" visual metaphor.

 ---